 Tofu is an excellent source of plant-based protein.
 It contains all nine essential amino acids that your body needs for optimal health.
 Adding tofu to your diet can help you meet your daily protein needs, especially if you follow a vegetarian or vegan diet.

-See also How to cook prepackaged gnocchi
+See also How long to cook fresh angel hair pasta

 2. Low in calories